-Discount Rate - The discount rate used to measure the total OPEB liability was 2.60%.
+Discount Rate - The discount rate used to measure the total OPEB liability was 3.13%.
 Because the plan sponsor has not committed to make contributions according to any specific plan or pattern, the projection of cash flows used to determine the discount rate assumed that the Road Commission will first use assets to pay benefits and then pay benefits on a pay-as-you-go basis.
 Based on this assumption, the retirement plan's fiduciary net position was projected to be sufficient to make projected future benefit payments of current plan members through 2025 - the cross over point.
 For projected benefits that are covered by projected assets, the long-term expected rate was used to discount the projected benefits.
-From the year that benefit payments were not projected to be covered by the projected assets (the "depletion date"), projected benefits were discount at a discount rate reflecting a 20-year AA/Aa tax-exempt municipal bond yield.
-A single equivalent discount rate that yields the same present value of benefits is calculated.
+From the year that benefit payments were not projected to be covered by the projected assets (the "depletion date"), projected benefits were discount rate that yields the same present value of benefits is calculated.
 This discount rate is used to determine the total OPEB liability.